|The global P2P market is estimated to surge by up to 53 per cent per year to reach some US$490 billion in 2020. - Photo www.lendenclub.com|

 Although P2P can create enormous socio-economic benefits, it also contains potential risks for the relevant parties, he said, adding that it is necessary to strictly monitor this field to mitigate the risks and improve awareness of the relevant parties.

 Through this model, lenders can earn higher returns than they can get from banks while borrowers, especially individuals and micro businesses, can get money at lower rates.
 But the lending is also fertile ground for high-tech crimes.
-China had to eliminate some 160 online lending companies as they were in fact high-tech criminals working to cheat investors.

 According to Anh, as part of the role of the State management authority in the monetary and financial field, the SBV has full awareness of the benefits and potential risks of P2P lending.